AMID Logo E-BAY Logo

 Freight from the USA

-Some conditions on exporting goods from the U.S. by country
+Some conditions for exporting goods from the U.S. by country

-International cargo transportation from the USA overseas can be simple or full of regulations at the time of shipping out of the U.S., as well as during cargo recovery in destination countries.
+International cargo transportation from the USA overseas can be simple or full of regulations when shipping out of the U.S. and during cargo recovery in destination countries.
 The complexity depends on the kind of shipping commodity and specific regulations in your destination country.

-Please keep in mind that as soon as shipping from the USA goods enters your destination country's commerce zone, neither U.S. Freight Forwarders nor ocean freight carriers will be able to assist you in the cargo recovery in the destination country.
+Please remember that as soon as shipping from the USA goods enters your destination country's commerce zone, neither U.S. Freight Forwarders nor ocean freight carriers will be able to assist you in the cargo recovery in the destination country.

 Please be prudent!
 Before shipping goods from the USA abroad, you may need to check with the U.S. CBP for basic exporting procedures and with your destination country's officials about specific regulations related to importing goods from the USA.
 You may also want to check for updates from Intertek.com.

-Here are some export/import regulations that apply to international cargo transportation to particular countries.
-However, the information does not cover all countries and/or regulations.
-To avoid possible problems in shipping your goods from the U.S., please contact your destination country’s officials and/or a customs broker in your destination country in advance.
+Some export/import regulations apply to international cargo transportation to particular countries.
+However, the information does not cover all countries and rules.
+To avoid possible problems in shipping your goods from the U.S., please contact your destination country's officials and a customs broker in your destination country in advance.

-Shipping from the USA to ALGERIA: Shipping freight from the USA to Algeria requires to be covered by a Letter of Credit.
+Shipping from the USA to ALGERIA: Shipping freight from the USA to Algeria must be covered by a Letter of Credit.
 Also, a Certificat de contrôle de qualité is required for all exports to Algeria.

-Shipping from the USA to AUSTRALIA: Australian shipments are restricted on wood packing and cargo fumigation.
-Find more about shipping freight from the USA to Australia in respect of ISPM15 and BMSB regulations in this link.
+Shipping from the USA to Australia: Australian shipments are restricted to wood packing and cargo fumigation.
+Find more about shipping freight from the USA to Australia concerning ISPM15 and BMSB regulations in this link.

 Shipping from the USA to BANGLADESH: Exports of second-hand capital machinery to Bangladesh may require an Inspection Certificate for Customs clearance.

-Shipping from the USA to BOTSWANA: Exports to Botswana must comply with the requirements of the Botswana Bureau of Standards (BOBS) Import Inspections Regulations (SIIR) to Standards Programme for in order for the goods to clear customs.
+Shipping from the USA to BOTSWANA: Exports to Botswana must comply with the requirements of the Botswana Bureau of Standards (BOBS) Import Inspections Regulations (SIIR) to Standards Programme for the goods to clear customs.

-On commercial import shipments: Now all shipments imported to Brazil require providing NCM#'S (codes defined by the Brazilian government for the classification of materials) and the CNPJ (number of company’s identification).
-This information must be provided by shippers to ocean carriers prior to shipments will be released to import to Brazil AND in order to get freight to be released in Brazil.
+On commercial import shipments: All shipments imported to Brazil require NCM #'S (codes defined by the Brazilian government for the classification of materials) and the CNPJ (number of company's identification).
+Shippers must provide this information to ocean carriers before shipments will be released to import to Brazil AND to get freight to be released in Brazil.

 On personal import shipments: Brazil has new requirements for shipments imported into Brazil.
-The CPF number (the consignee's passport number) is required to be on the bill of lading.
+The CPF number (the consignee's passport number) must be on the bill of lading.
 Always advise the consignee's passport number.
-If not advised, then penalties can be very expensive.
+If not informed, then penalties can be costly.

 Shipping from the USA to CAMEROON: Programme d’Evaluation de la Conformité Avant Embarquement (PECAE) for Exports to Cameroon.

-Shipping from the USA to CHINA: Shipping freight from the USA to China required consignee's TAX ID# or consignee’s USCI#.
-Particularly shipping to China requires Consignee's/Notify party's:
+Shipping from the USA to CHINA: Shipping freight from the USA to China requires the consignee's TAX ID# or consignee's USCI#.
+Mainly, shipping to China requires the consignee's/Notify parties:

 1. Unified social credit note (start from USCI + code number)

-3. Identity card number/passport number if is a personal effect.
+3. Identity card number/passport number if it is a personal effect.

 4. Consignee contact name